Vorticode/refract/readme.md

 ## Feature Summary:

 - Automatically updates DOM elements when properties change.
-- Fast and intelligent.
+- Fine grained change detection.
 Adding a single item to a TODO list of 10,000 items won't create 10,000 virtual elements behind the scenes and compare them with the DOM to see what has changed.
 - Lightweight.  **30KB** minified, **9KB** gzipped.
 - No custom build steps and no dependencies.
 Not even Node.js.
 Just include Refract.js or Refract.min.js.
 - Doesn't take over your whole project.
 Place it within standard DOM nodes only where you need it.